Buffbot/Blinkbot/README.md

 * Available to ALL moderators on the channel

+`!inject yyz`: Adds a request immediately after the current song.
 `!next`: Move to next request
 `!pause`: Finishes the current requests without activating the next request `!stoprequests`: Prevents requests from being added.